-||Homestead Appraisals, Ltd. is always ready to answer any questions you might have about appraisals in Jo Daviess County.
+||Homestead Appraisals, Ltd. is always eager to address any inquiries you might have about appraisals in Galena and Jo Daviess County.

 What is an appraisal?

-What is the difference between an appraisal and a home inspection?
+Is an appraisal the same as a home inspection?

 My agent performed a CMA for me.
 Is that the same as an appraisal?